 If you plan to make aggressive prepayments to try and pay your mortgage off ahead of time, you can benefit by getting an ARM.
 This is because if you manage to pay a significant portion of the loan during the fixed-rate period, interest rate hikes in the later stage might not have too much of a negative effect on an already reduced loan balance.

 Your amortization schedule will give you a clear indication of your periodic loan payments.
-The schedule provides a visual of how much your payment goes toward interest and your principal amount and paying off the interest.
+In it, you get to see just how much of the payment you make each month goes toward reducing the principal amount and paying off the interest.
 With a long amortization period linked to an ARM, changing interest rates can have a considerable impact on your monthly payments.
 This is not the case with fixed-rate mortgages, where your payments remain the same throughout.

 The bottom line is that getting an adjustable-rate mortgage might work well for you in a decreasing interest rate environment.
-However, the flip side is that any rise in interest rates will translate into higher monthly payments.
-Bear in mind that many borrowers could not keep up with their rising payments because of steep interest rate resets during the 2007-2009 Great Recession.
+However, the flip side is that any rise in interest rates will translate into higher monthly repayments.
+Keep in mind that many borrowers could not keep up with their rising payments because of steep interest rate resets during the 2007-2009 Great Recession.

 An interest-only mortgage gives you the option of making considerably low monthly payments for a predetermined time period, where the payments you make only go toward the interest that your loan attracts.
-Once the introductory period (interest-only period) ends, your payment would increase and a portion of your payment would be applied towards your principal loan amount.
+Once the introductory period ends, you will need to start making payments toward the principal, which would be more than it would through a conventional fixed-rate mortgage.

-A loan’s term refers to the time you get to repay the loan in full – to include the principal amount and the interest it attracts.
-Loan terms are typically easy to identity.
+A loan’s term refers to the time you get to repay the loan in full, including the principal amount and the interest it attracts.
+Loan terms are typically easy to identify.
 For example, a fixed-rate 30-year loan requires that you repay it completely within 30 years.

-The term of a loan has a bearing on how much it ends up costing because the interest you pay is affected directly.
-The relationship is simple – the longer the loan term, the more you pay as interest.
+The term of a loan has a bearing on how much it ends up costing, because it affects the interest you pay directly.
+The relationship is simple; the longer the loan term, the more you pay as interest.
 So, while a longer loan term might seem tempting because it comes with lower monthly payments, you’ll end up paying more in the form of interest.
 The reverse holds true as well.

 As a result, you’ll end up paying considerably more through a 30-year mortgage when compared to a 15-year mortgage.
 The question is – how much can you afford to repay each month?